A four-part story of budget cuts, blamestorming, breaches and massive bumps in the road to mature security.

 Too often the sharpest suits with the most board-friendly patter win the day, regardless of their experience and expertise.
 It doesn’t matter that they can’t illustrate a connection between advertised results, spend, effort, time and the effect on real risks (or opportunities, depending on your spin-tolerance).

 In the fundamental facts behind Nick’s story you can also find the foundations of our latest global recession.
 This time betting on the future of debt – banking on repayment covering the price paid for a packet of debt bought and sold on the open market.
 A debt that’s price fluctuated in a way that did not reflect it’s likely value.
-Much like the long term (or at least cyclical) underspend on security found at most publicly traded firms and even more of the companies not yet listed.
+Much like the long term (or at least cyclical) underspend on security found at most publicly traded firms and even more of private and public sector organisations not listed.

 Juggling security debts